Emergency-Response-Demo/erdemo.io/architecture.md

   - [8.1.
 Responder Simulator](#81-responder-simulator)
   - [8.2.
 Disaster Simulator](#82-disaster-simulator)

-The Emergency Response Demo application consists of multiple runtimes and frameworks: Quarkus, Node, Vert.x, JBoss Data Grid, AMQ Streams (Kafka on OpenShift), Prometheus and much more.
+The Emergency Response Demo application consists of multiple runtimes and frameworks: Quarkus, Node, Vert.x, JBoss Data Grid, AMQ Streams (Kafka on OpenShift), RH-SSO, Prometheus and much more.

 Below is a diagram of its application architecture: